 Protected by a stone wall, Confederate defenders turned back wave after wave of brave but futile Union assaults at the Sunken Road.

 Erected by National Park Service, U.S. Department of the Interior.

 Location.
 38° 8.893′ N, 77° 26.399′ W. Marker is in Woodford, Virginia, in Caroline County.
 Marker is on Artillery Drive north of Stonewall Jackson Road (Virginia Route 606), on the left when traveling north.
+On the grounds of the Stonewall Jackson Shrine.
 Touch for map.
-On the grounds of the Stonewall Jackson Shrine.
 Marker is at or near this postal address: 8315 Artillery Drive, Woodford VA 22580, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
 Guinea Station (a few steps from this marker); War Comes to Fairfield (within shouting distance of this marker); Fairfield Plantation (within shouting distance of this marker); A Staggering Blow (within shouting distance of this marker); Stonewall Jackson Died (within shouting distance of this marker); Plantations on Guinea Station Road (approx. 4.1 miles away); Stanard’s Mill (approx. 4½ miles away); Mud Tavern (approx. 4.6 miles away).

 Credits.
-This page was last revised on July 5, 2018.
-This page originally submitted on July 3, 2018, by Devry Jones of Washington, District of Columbia.
-This page has been viewed 51 times since then and 2 times this year.
-Photos: 1, 2. submitted on July 3, 2018, by Devry Jones of Washington, District of Columbia. • Bernard Fisher was the editor who published this page.
+This page was last revised on December 24, 2019.
+It was originally submitted on July 3, 2018, by Devry Becker Jones of Washington, District of Columbia.
+This page has been viewed 106 times since then and 28 times this year.
+Photos: 1, 2. submitted on July 3, 2018, by Devry Becker Jones of Washington, District of Columbia. • Bernard Fisher was the editor who published this page.